-There are many places where an accident of this type could happen, from the workplace to the shops, so it’s important to be able to demonstrate how you were owed a duty of care in each scenario.
+There are many places where a slip trip or fall accident could happen, from a workplace accident to an accident at the shops, so it’s important to be able to demonstrate how you were owed a duty of care in each scenario.
 Our accident claims solicitors are experts in personal injury laws and understand how different legislation places a duty of care on businesses, individuals, landlords or local authorities.
 In the case of a dispute over liability, having one of our solicitors representing you could improve your chances of succeeding and winning compensation.

 What Are Missing Tile Accidents?

 Missing, uneven or damaged floor tiles that cause somebody to trip over and injure themselves could mean the person or company responsible for the building has been negligent.
 In some cases, this means the victim of the fall could seek compensation for their injuries and other losses.

 The claimant, or more likely their personal injury solicitor, would need to prove how the defendant in the case had been negligent.
 This might be if the tile had been damaged for some time, had been reported to them but not repaired or had been installed incorrectly in the first place.

 If you believe your accident due to a missing floor tile was caused by some type of negligence, get in touch today and let one of our specialists assess whether you could claim compensation.
 We offer all potential claimants a free consultation with no obligation at all to proceed with a claim unless they are entirely sure.

 How Could Accidents Be Caused By Missing Or Damaged Flooring Tiles?